Joram Mariga (1927 – 2000)

-Joram was born in Chinhoyi, Zimbabwe into an artistic family - his father and brother carved wood and his mother made ceramics.
-He initially used wood, but when he was moved to Nyanga in the Eastern Highlands in 1957 by his employer Agritex, he began experimenting with carving the local soapstone.
+Joram was born in Chinhoyi, Zimbabwe into an artistic family – his father and brother carved wood and his mother made ceramics.
+When he moved to Nyanga in the Eastern Highlands in 1957, he began experimenting with carving the local soapstone.

 Mariga was well aware of the significance of stone in Shona culture and history.
 Without outside influence or encouragement, he turned to the rich seam of Shona beliefs and heritage to inspire his sculpture.
 His work from the very early times had a strong spiritual dimension.

-Pat Pearce, a sculptor who lived in Nyanga, introduced Mariga to Frank McEwen from the National Gallery, who was instantly enthralled with his work.
+Pat Pearce, a sculptor who lived in Nyanga, introduced Mariga to Frank McEwen, Director of the National Gallery, who was instantly enthralled with his work.

 Joram regarded himself as the Father of Modern Shona Sculpture, and he was held in great esteem by other Zimbabwean artists.
 He travelled the country, “whispering the gospel of stone sculpture.”
 Tragically, he died in a car crash near Rusape.